North Ayrshire and Arran (UK Parliament constituency)

 North Ayrshire and Arran is a constituency of the British House of Commons, located in the south-west of Scotland within the North Ayrshire council area.
 It elects one Member of Parliament (MP) at least once every five years using the first-past-the-post voting system of voting.

-Once a longtime Conservative seat, the area had been represented by Labour MPs from 1987 until 2015.
-Patricia Gibson, has held the seat as an SNP member since 2015.
+Once a longtime Conservative stronghold, the area had been represented by Labour MPs from 1987 until 2015.
+Patricia Gibson, held the seat as an SNP member from 2015 to 2024.
+In 2024 the seat was won by Irene Campbell of Labour.

 It contains the towns of Largs, Fairlie and West Kilbride to the north, as well as the towns of Ardrossan, Kilbirnie, the Garnock Valley, Kilwinning, Saltcoats and Stevenston to the south.
 The Isle of Arran and Great Cumbrae are also within the constituency.

 Boundaries

-The constituency is entirely within the North Ayrshire council area.
+The constituency was created by the Fifth Review of UK Parliament constituencies for the 2005 general election and is entirely within the North Ayrshire council area.
 Part of the same council area is covered by the Central Ayrshire constituency.

+The constituency boundaries were defined in accordance with the ward structure in place on 30 November 2004.
+Under the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the boundaries were unchanged.

+Further to reviews of local government ward boundaries which came into effect in 2007 and 2017, but did not affect the parliamentary boundaries, the contents of the constituency are now defined as comprising the following wards or part wards of North Ayrshire Council, as they existed on 1 December 2020: